-Equilibrium calculations resulted in the phase diagram shown in Figure 6a.
-The results give information on the transformation temperatures for each secondary phase as well as information on the predicted temperatures for the formation of secondary precipitates.
+Equilibrium calculations resulted in the phase diagram are presented on Figure 6a.
+The results give information on the www.steel-research.de transformation temperatures for each secondary phase as well as information on the predicted temperatures for the formation of secondary precipitates.
 Likewise, a Scheil-Gulliver simulation was performed for information on the formation of primary phases during solidification considering very slow cooling (see Figure 6b).